krimsonkla/mongoidable/README.md

 end
 ```

+## Extension
+You may find in your implementation that you need additional functionality for the records that are saved as an instance ability.
+To do so, simply derive your new class from "Mongoidable::Ability" and specify it in the config initializer. `config.ability_class = "MyApplication::Ability"`
 ## Spec helpers

 Mongoidable adds several spec hooks that can be used to setup default behaviors.
 To use these hooks add the symbol to the test description or context